 7. Show your art at markets.

-Artisan markets and maker markets are popular and attract a desirable demographic.
-It is a great opportunity to take your art to where the people are interested and already shopping for local art and handmade items.
-Like any tradeshow, you must pay to be there and work your booth.
-It pleasant experience to spend time working alongside other artists and makers.
+Artisan and maker markets are popular and attract a desirable demographic, presenting a great opportunity to take your art to a venue where people are interested and already shopping for local art and handmade items.
+As with any tradeshow, you pay to be there and invest the time to work your booth.
+While it can be a lot of work, it’s also a pleasant experience spending time working alongside other artists and makers.

-Since customers will have a lot of diversity to look at, you will have more competition.
-You might have to invest in signage, easels, and backdrops, to create an attractive booth, so your work stands out too.
-An established market may have money machines available where patrons can withdraw cash to buy from the vendors.
-I recommend artists invest in debit and credit cards processor like Square; especially if you have high priced goods, because it will increase your chances of making a sale on the spot!
+Potential customers will have a diverse cross-section of art to engage with, so competition can be stiff.
+In effect, to help your work stand out you might need to invest in signage, easels, and backdrops to create an attractive booth.
+Established markets might have ATMs available for patrons to withdraw cash, but I still recommend artists invest in debit and credit card processors like Square, especially if they have high-priced items.
+It will increase your chances of making a sale on the spot!

-The Paint Spot ran The Whyte Avenue Art Walk for 27 years and this is our favourite category to help emerging artists find clients, make sales, and discover new opportunities.
-There are many art walks through out Alberta, so a dedicated artist could show art nearly very weekend during the summer.
-Stay tuned for a video series on tips for Working Art Walks?
+The Paint Spot ran The Whyte Avenue Art Walk for 27 years and this is our favourite category of venues to help emerging artists find clients, make sales, and discover new opportunities.
+Art walks also provide a unique opportunity for patrons to watch artists create and ask questions about their process.
+There is a growing roster of art walks throughout Alberta, so a dedicated artist could show art nearly every weekend during the summer.
+Stay tuned for a video series on tips for Working Art Walks!

 List of Art Walks in Alberta